 As to the middleman, Durango, the court found the pleadings sufficient to allege contributory infringement based on an inducement theory.
 In doing so, the Gucci v.
 Frontline court relied on the Ninth Circuit’s language when that court analyzed the contributory copyright infringement claims in Perfect 10, derived from the Supreme Court decision in Grokster.
 Namely, the court inquired into whether Gucci had alleged that Durango “communicated an inducing message to [its] …users[.]”
 It looked further into whether Durango had allegedly created “advertisement[s] or solicitation[s] that broadcast a message designed to stimulate others to commit violations.”
 Finally, the court considered whether Gucci’s allegations suggested Durango had taken “affirmative steps to foster infringement,” and “promoted their payment system as a means to infringe.”

 Durango’s internet marketing profile as well as its activities on behalf of the direct infringer prompted the court to find Gucci’s allegations of inducement sufficient.
-It likened Durango to companies that offer loans to customers with bad credit, noting that its “website reache[d] out to “high risk merchant accounts,” including those who sell “replica products.”
+It likened Durango to companies such as “Maggiocapital.com – Hard Money Lending” that offer loans to customers with bad credit, noting that its “website reache[d] out to “high risk merchant accounts,” including those who sell “replica products.”
 More specifically, Gucci had pointed to discussions in which one of Durango’s representatives acknowledged the merchant was having trouble obtaining credit card services because it sold “replicas,” a euphemism for counterfeits.
 Citing the Ninth Circuit, the Gucci court concluded that Durango “communicated an inducing message to [its] users,” and that “Gucci [had] pled sufficient facts to infer that Durango crafted “advertisement[s] or solicitation[s] that broadcast a message designed to stimulate others to commit violations.”
 Finally, the court found that Durango had helped the online merchant set up a system to avoid “chargebacks” by requiring customers to acknowledge in writing that they were purchasing “replicas.”
 This practice, the court concluded, indicated “affirmative steps taken to foster infringement” or “that Defendants promoted their payment system as a means to infringe.”

 Note that by contrast, the two other defendant companies in Gucci were not subject to a claim of inducement.
 The court found that “Though both companies allegedly advertised for high risk merchants, they did not bring [the direct infringer] to the table the way Durango allegedly did.”
 The fact that they charged higher fees for processing high risk merchants and that Frontline was aware of customers’ written acknowledgement of purchasing “replicas” did not constitute “affirmative steps necessary to foster infringement.”